 If you think that eating sannakji is cruel, don’t.
 The octopus is chopped up into small pieces before being served to you so it’s already dead.
 Only the tentacles are still moving.
 The reason for that is because they contain ganglia which can operate separately from the octopus’ body.
 When an octopus loses an arm, it can no longer control it.
 But since the ganglia are still intact, it’s capable of operating independently of the octopus and reacting to stimuli, hence the continued movement.
 (Yes, Google is my friend.)

 Our four pieces of grilled abalone that were absurdly delicious.
 Like the sannakji, definitely one of the best things that I ate on this trip.

-The 15,000 KRW cooking charge came with everything that you see here (except the hot chick). 😉
+The 15,000 KRW cooking charge came with all the Korean food that you see here.

 If you like sashimi and can get past the sight of squirming tentacles, then I strongly urge you to try sannakji.
 It’s really good, even better than how I imagined it to be.
 I’ve had raw octopus and squid tentacles before but none quite as good as this.
 I guess the freshness has a lot to do with it.

 Like it or not though, eating sannakji is definitely an experience that you won’t soon forget.
 For more on sannakji and other bizarre foods, check out this interesting article on the 20 weirdest foods from around the world.